 AAS has three formal advisory bodies, the CoA, CoD, and the Public Authority Advisory Committee.
 Membership consists of 17 members for CoA and 21 for CoD.
 Both Commissions advise AAS on a wide variety of issues relating to their constituent groups.
 The Commissions are composed of older adults, service providers and other interested persons that are appointed by the Board of Supervisors to represent the interests of the older adults and adults with disabilities in SMC.
 The CoA acts as an advisor to AAS and the Board of Supervisors, in compliance with the OAA and the Older Californians Act, to improve the quality of life for older adults through promotion of self-sufficiency, mental and physical health and the involvement of older adults in the development of public policy.
-Similarly, the CoD works to create opportunities and coordinate resources that promote full participation of adults with disabilities in the development of public policy.
+Similarly, the CoD works to create opportunities and coordinate resources that promote full participation of adults with disabilities in the community as well as involve adults with disabilities in the development of public policy.